prvala/AngelApiPrakashvala/README.md

 1. Initialize library with credentials.
 2. Login with user name and password and generate token for connecting socket & placing orders.
 3. Connect socket using feedToken, jwtToken, Client_code, api_key.
-4. Send Message for Order_feed and add subscriber to receive messages.
+4. Send Message to get Order_feed and add subscriber to receive messages.

 ```
  string Client_code = "“; //YOUR CLIENT CODE